 That’s heroism enough, but a fraction of what’s present in this story.
 Those scientists worked at an institute founded by Nikolai Vavilov, a Soviet botanist who has the misfortune to be right on issues inconvenient to Joseph Stalin.
 Vavilov’s (correct) insistence that his theories could feed Russians and those of Stalin’s favored scientist couldn’t got him arrested, tortured, and sent to a gulag, where he eventually starved to death.

-The seeds Vavilov and his staff protected now cover 80% of the cropland of Russia.
+In 1979 the seeds Vavilov and his staff protected covered 80% of the cropland of Russia (I have been unable to find more recent number).
 Credit for scientific revolutions is hard to apportion, but as I reckon it Valilov is responsible for, at a minimum, tens of millions people living when they would have starved or never born, and the number could be closer to a billion.

 Nikolai Vavilov is my hero.

 In honor of Nikolai Vavilov, I’m doing a ~36 hour calorie fast from dinner on 1/25 (the day before Vavilov died in the gulag) to breakfast on 1/27 (the end of the siege of Leningrad).
 Those of you who know me know this is an extremely big deal for me, I do not handle being hungry well, and 36 hours is a long time.
 This might be one of the hardest things I could do while still being physically possible.
 Moreover, I’m not going to allow myself to just lie in bed for this: I’m committing to at least one physical activity that day (default is outdoor elliptical, unless it’s raining), and attempting to work a normal schedule.
 I expect this to be very hard.
 But I need to demonstrate to myself that I can do things that are at least this hard, before I’m called on to do so for something that matters.